 This version is a binary modified code of a WordStar v3.0 copy, originally customized for an unknown system.

 The archive also contains the MAILMRGE.OVR overlay file.
 It is used by WordStar with the MailMerge option (M from main menu).
-However, I have no idea what this MailMerge does.
+However, I have no idea what this MailMerge is for.

 For a summary help of the WordStar commands, click here (plain text file, UNIX-style line ends – i.e. LF only).

 The cursor movement control keys have become a de-facto standard for many upcoming text editors, especially those focused on programming languages (the ED80 editor from HiSoft’s Devpac80 package belongs to this category).
 However, if you are not familiarized with the WordStar cursor movement control keys, or if you simply don’t like it and want to use the native +3 cursor keys, you may change them by means of a submit batch file.
 Just download this archive and put the KEYS.WS and WSK.SUB files on the same floppy where WordStar resides.
 Then you may:

 Please check also the README.TXT file included in the archive.
 The KEYS.WS and WSK.SUB files are simple plain text files.
 Instead of making a copy, you can create them directly on disk.
 Make as you wish.